 Sport at Kingswood House has moved from strength to strength, highlighted by our ability to compete at a high level of prep school sport.

-We will be hosting our Home fixtures throughout the Autumn & Spring Terms for Football and Rugby at Parsons Mead venue, and during the Summer Term at the Pavilion, main ground, Ashtead Cricket Club.
+We will be hosting our Home fixtures throughout the Autumn & Spring Terms for Football and Rugby at Parsons Mead Sports Ground (Ashtead KT21 2PE) for pupils in Years 3-6 and at Glyn School Sports Pavilion (Ewell KT17 3DS) for pupils in Years 7-11.
+During the Summer Term we use the Pavilion, main ground, Ashtead Cricket Club.

 Curriculum Taught Activities